lacmus-foundation/ladd-and-weights/README.md

 - Or checkout repository and then get files (this option will let you create PRs and update dataset and weights)
 	- `git clone  https://github.com/lacmus-foundation/ladd-and-weights`
 	- `dvc pull`
-- to gather dataset for training from relevant parts run `dvc repro dataset prepare`
+- to gather dataset for training from relevant parts run `dvc repro gather-LADD`

+## Contributing

+In case you'll add new imagesSet, please also update dvc.yaml and gather_LADD.sh

 ## Project structure
 	\